 Connection Manager

-Windows 8 includes an integrated, easy-to-use, touch-optimized Connection Manager that provides users with flexible SIM-based connectivity, automatic network switching, Wi-Fi hotspot authentication, and native Wi-MAX and LTE support.
+Windows 8 includes an integrated, easy-to-use, touch-optimized Connection Manager that provides users with SIM-based connectivity, automatic network switching, Wi-Fi hotspot authentication, and native Wi-MAX and LTE support.
 Connection Manager provides users with a more reliable and intuitive user experience because multiple connection managers are no longer competing for control over wireless radios.
 Windows ensures that the mobile operator's brand is featured in Connection Manager, where users can also access the operator's mobile broadband account experience to purchase a plan or get customer support.
 Mobile operators can even distribute their Wi-Fi and mobile broadband profiles over the air, ensuring that users always have the latest settings.

 Communicating over SMS

-Windows includes an extensible platform for sending and receiving SMS text messages through a mobile broadband adapter or a cellphone that is connected to a PC.
+Windows includes an extensible platform for sending and receiving SMS text messages through a mobile broadband adapter or a cellphone that’s connected to a PC.

 Desktop

-On x86-based and x64-based PCs, the apps you’re used to using, like Microsoft Office Word and Excel®, CAD/CAM, and Adobe Photoshop, still run on the desktop the way they always have.
+On x86-based and x64-based PCs, the apps you’re used to using, like Microsoft Office Word and Excel, CAD/CAM, and Adobe Photoshop, still run on the desktop the way they always have.
 When you want to go to one of these apps, you can get to it right from your Start screen.
 You simply tap and go.
 Windows opens your app on the desktop, and you can use touch or your keyboard and mouse.

 Multi-monitor support: Desktop and Start screen